Tulsa Self Storage Market Statistics:

 Self storage prices can vary depending on location as some neighborhoods might offer more budget-friendly self storage rates than others.

-You can find cheap Tulsa storage units in Burning Tree, where the standard self storage unit goes for $74/mo. on average, in Park Plaza East, where renters pay $81/mo. on average, and in Western Village, where the average street rates hover around $83/mo.
+You can find cheap Tulsa storage units in Burning Tree, where the standard self storage unit goes for $73/mo. on average, in Western Village and Park Plaza East, where renters pay $81/mo. on average, and in Blue Dome District, where the average street rates hover around $83/mo.

-If you’re looking for other great deals, check out self storage listings, and their average street rates, in Center Wedgewood ($94) and McKinley Mitchell ($97).
+If you’re looking for other great deals, check out self storage listings, and their average street rates, in Center Wedgewood ($95) and St. Thomas Square and McKinley Mitchell ($96).

 Other neighborhoods, on the other hand, come with higher street rates.
 The most expensive neighborhood in Tulsa is Bryn Mawr with a monthly average street rate of $314, followed by Shadow Mountain.